AsiganTheSunk/galung-project/README.md

 ##### Description
-Galung-Project it's a concept software to help organize your stuff developed mainly in python 2.7
+Galung-Project it's a concept software to help organize your multimedia content, this program it's being developed mainly in python 2.7

-Desarrollo de una plataforma de asistencia para entornos XBMC que nos facilite recuperar y obtener, tanto información como meta-datos (titulo de la obra, autor, etc...) asociados a archivos multimedia de dominio público, utilizando consultas web y uso de protocolos peer to peer.
-Constará de ciertas funcionalidades adicionales tales como sincronizar la reproducción del contenido a través de la red, re-codificación y alineación de pistas de audio y vídeo.
+Development of the assistance platform for xmbc enviroments where the application excells on helping you retrieve information about the multimedia content, also known as metadata about public multimedia files using (http/https) requests and peer to peer protocols.
+It also containts some aditional features such as sincronize reproduction of some content throught the network, re-codec and audio video aligment on multimedia files .mkv and .mp4.

 ## Getting Started